Temporal In-Context Fine-Tuning with Temporal Reasoning for Versatile Control of Video Diffusion Models: Related work

 \textbf{Diffusion with Heterogeneous Noise Levels.} Recent works such as \textit{FIFO-Diffusion}\cite{kim2024fifo} and \textit{Diffusion Forcing}\cite{chen2024diffusion} demonstrate that diffusion models can effectively operate on sequences with varying noise levels across frames or tokens—challenging the conventional assumption of uniform noise and motivating our use of buffer frames with progressively increasing noise.

 Building on these ideas, we propose \textbf{Temporal In-Context Fine-Tuning (TIC-FT)}—a simple yet effective method that temporally concatenates condition and target frames, inserting buffer frames with increasing noise levels to smooth abrupt transitions in both scene content and noise levels.
-Unlike ControlNet-style methods, TIC-FT requires no architectural changes and naturally supports variable-length, spatially misaligned condition–target pairs.
+Unlike ControlNet-style methods, TIC-FT is architecture-agnostic and naturally supports variable-length, spatially misaligned condition–target pairs.